 In our example,

 ExampleCo has two apps: a web app (running on a server) and a mobile app.
-Hence, they would create two clients: one of type
+Hence, they would create two applications: one of type

 Regular Web Applications, and one of type

-Now that you have set up your Clients, you are ready to configure how your users will login.
+Now that you have set up your Applications, you are ready to configure how your users will login.

 Auth0 sits between your app and the identity provider that authenticates your users (such as Google or Facebook).
 Through this level of abstraction, Auth0 keeps your app isolated from any changes of the provider's implementation.